Laika: Preflight preparations

 Yazdovsky made the final selection of dogs and their designated roles.
 Laika was to be the "flight dog" – a sacrifice to science on a one-way mission to space.
 Albina, who had already flown twice on a high-altitude test rocket, was to act as Laika's backup.
-She was not sent as the primary due to Albina recently giving birth to three pups, and thus Yazdovsky thought it cruel to send Albina the primary and separate a mother from their children.
+She was not sent as the primary due to Albina recently giving birth to three pups, and thus Yazdovsky thought it cruel to send Albina as the primary and separate a mother from her children.
 The third dog, Mushka, was a "control dog" – she was to stay on the ground and be used to test instrumentation and life support.

 Before leaving for the Baikonur Cosmodrome, Yazdovsky and Gazenko conducted surgery on the dogs, routing the cables from the transmitters to the sensors that would measure breathing, pulse, and blood pressure.

 Because the existing airstrip at Turatam near the cosmodrome was small, the dogs and crew had to be first flown aboard a Tu104 plane to Tashkent.
 From there, a smaller and lighter Il14 plane took them to Turatam.
 Training of dogs continued upon arrival; one after another they were placed in the capsules to get familiar with the feeding system.

 According to a NASA document, Laika was placed in the capsule of the satellite on 31 October 1957 – three days before the start of the mission.
 At that time of year, the temperatures at the launch site were extremely low, and a hose connected to a heater was used to keep her container warm.
 Two assistants were assigned to keep a constant watch on Laika before launch.
 Just prior to liftoff on 3 November 1957, from Baikonur Cosmodrome, Laika's fur was sponged in a weak ethanol solution and carefully groomed, while iodine was painted onto the areas where sensors would be placed to monitor her bodily functions.

 One of the technicians preparing the capsule before final lift-off stated: "After placing Laika in the container and before closing the hatch, we kissed her nose and wished her bon voyage, knowing that she would not survive the flight."